yk1002/CarND-Vehicle-Detection/README.md

 1. Create a heat map from those bounding boxes.
 Each point on the heat map has the number that is equal to the number of bounding boxes that enclose it.
 1. Store the heat map in a deque that keeps the most recent 10 heat maps.
 1. Create an integrated heat map by summing up all the heat maps in the deque.
 1. Threshold the integrated heat map.
-Any point that has a value less than or equal to 5 will be zeroed out.
+Any points that have a value less than or equal to 5 are zeroed out.
 Most false positives get eliminated this way.
 1. Identify individual blobs in the integrated heat map with `scipy.ndimage.measurements.label()`.
 1. Construct bounding boxes to cover the area of each blob.